Immigration policy of the second Trump administration: Ending categorical parole programs

 Lastly, the executive order also put an end to categorical parole programs.
-These programs allowed migrants from certain countries to stay in the U.S. for a certain period, due to various reasons.
-Executive Order 14165 terminates these programs, and Executive Order 14159, titled "Protecting the American People Against Invasion", goes further and orders that all parole applications be processed on a case-by-case basis.
+These programs, also known as "Temporary Protected Status", allowed migrants from certain countries to stay in the U.S. for a certain period, due to various reasons generally including armed conflict or natural disaster.
+Executive Order 14165 terminates these programs.
 Paroled individuals are only to be admitted, or allowed to remain in the U.S., if they show an urgent humanitarian need or if they can contribute significantly to the United States.
 This change creates uncertainty as to whether individuals who would have previously been granted temporary status under one of the categorical parole programs, or who are currently in the United States under one of those programs, will now be able to come into or stay in the United States.

+On June 25, 2026, in Mullin v.
+Doe, the Supreme Court barred judicial review of temporary protected status.

+Termination of Family Reunification Parole Processes

+A notice in the Federal Register states that DHS is terminating the Family Reunification Parole Processes programs as of December 15, 2025.
+If parole had not already expired by January 14, 2026, it terminated on that date.